This post may contain affiliate links. Please see my disclosure policy for details.

 St Dunstan in the East entry fee & opening times

-Entry to the St Dunstan in the East church garden is completely FREE to visit all year around.
+Entry to St Dunstan in the East church garden is completely FREE to visit all year round.
 So, it makes an awesome activity for London if you were on a shoestring budget.

 How to get to St Dunstan in the East Church Garden in London

-Nearest tube to St Dunstan in the East: There are a few to choose from.
-Monument on the Circle and District line is the closest and from here it’s a 4 minute walk.
+The nearest tube to St Dunstan in the East: There are a few to choose from.
+Monument on the Circle and District line is the closest and from here it’s a 4-minute walk.
 Tower Hill is also a stop on the Circle and District line which will take you 10 minutes to walk.
 London Bridge Underground on the Jubilee and Northern Lines is also a 10 minute walk.
 Click here to plan your journey.

 Where to stay near St Dunstan in the East